dask-contrib/dask-awkward/README.md

 pip install dask-awkward
 ```

-This will install release candidate version of `awkward`.
+This will install a release candidate version of `awkward`.

 Documentation
 -------------